 - After PTE is complete, applicants receive an email prompting them to log in and approve the entry.
 The application verification process will not begin without approval of transcript entry.

 - Upload English Proficiency Scores to your NursingCAS application.
+Do not send scores to the University of Cincinnati.
 (This requirement is waived, if you have a U.S. higher education degree or were born in a country where English is the first language.)

 Application Review Process

 Final admission decisions are based on the applicant's experience, references, test scores (if applicable), GPA and the recommendation of the interviewers.
 Applicants offered admission receive an admission letter that provides applicable next steps.